⭐ Why is Understanding HTTP 400 Important in SEO?

 📌 Examples of Causes for HTTP 400 Errors

-- Malformed request syntax causing parsing errors.
+- Malformed request syntax causing parsing errors, such as missing required parameters.

 ✅ Best Practices for Preventing HTTP 400 Errors